kraxarn/KraxBot/README.md

 Welcome to the public version of KraxBot!
 ==============

 #### Warning!
-The bot is currently in beta, so please report any bugs!
+This project will be put on hold until DASH-E 3.0 is complete and then this will be based off that!

 About
 --------------